Aarception/Mo-information-security-portfolio/README.md

 I am your strategist's strategist.
 If I am your border guard, you will be impenetrable.

 Naturally Corporate.
 Relax the profile.
 100% guaranteed by Diplomacy.
+Comportment is my shadow.

     I. Detect a possible design anomaly.